 \subsection{The optimal weights results}

-In existing literature \citep{Cagliari23, Castorina, chaussidon2024} about optimal weighting schemes to maximize the \fnl{} signal, it was found that the improvement of constraining power coming from this technique is around $8-10\%$ in the case of the 3D power spectrum.
-However, as the marginalized constraints in Table~\ref{tab:optw_results} show, we found a limited gain ($\approx 3\%$) when using the \texttt{regressis} weights, and no gain at all when using the alternative choice of linear weights.
-We also tested the impact of optimal weights in the single bin analysis, whose results are displayed in Table~\ref{tab:optw_sb_results}: while the error bars remain unchanged, the best fit values for \fnl{} suffer from quite significant shifts (from $0$ to $20$, $\approx 0.7\sigma$, and from $-16$ to $10$, $\approx 0.8\sigma$).
+In existing literature \citep{Cagliari23, Castorina, chaussidon2024, Mueller} about optimal weighting schemes to maximize the \fnl{} signal, it was found that the improvement of constraining power coming from this technique is around $8-10\%$ in the case of the 3D power spectrum.
+To test this in our own pipeline, we compare our baseline results to the case where the optimal weighting scheme is also applied.
+As the marginalized constraints in Table~\ref{tab:optw_results} show, we find a similar gain ($\approx 5-10\%$), however we also observe relevant shifts in the best fit values.
+We also test the impact of optimal weights in the single bin analysis, whose results are displayed in Table~\ref{tab:optw_sb_results}: while the error bars only marginally improve, again the best fit values for \fnl{} suffer from quite significant shifts (from $0$ to $20$, $\approx 0.7\sigma$, and from $-16$ to $10$, $\approx 0.8\sigma$).
 Despite the substantial shifts in the posterior means, the mean obtained with optimal weighting falls within the $1\sigma$ range of our default analysis.
 Nonetheless, these shifts suggest that the data is quite noisy (as illustrated in Fig.~\ref{fig:bestfits}) and characterized by large error bars.
 This noise could potentially obscure the advantages of employing optimal weights.
 Furthermore, given that the \fnl{} signal is dependent on redshift and that we are dividing our dataset into three tomographic bins, it is possible we are already extracting the majority of the available information.